WTSupported in traditional Synergy on Windows

 Specify that the file type is stream when opened for output on an OpenVMS server system.

-This option has been deprecated and will be ignored because, as of Synergy/DE version 10, all systems implicitly cache the index.
+This option is deprecated and will be ignored because, as of Synergy/DE version 10, all systems implicitly cache the index.
 See Index caching for details.
 (Windows, UNIX only)

 Specify the start position.
 See POSITION.
 (Windows, UNIX only)